 Laibstain.
 Hugon coin and formerly NGC 69 as the only mint state barber half to reach that grade at either major service.
 We still have the NGC 69 insert tag as a souvenir.
 This is an amazing coin!
 Quite possibly this coin is from the Emery-Nichols collection, based upon my research.
 Any MS 68 Barber Half is noteworthy, as there are only 11 or 12 known for the entire series in PCGS holders.
-The only coin in the series graded higher by PCGS is the 1905 that was in the Steve Duckor collection and attained MS 68+ (I have seen that coin and it is magnificent and deserves the high grade designation!).
+The only coin in the series currently graded higher by PCGS is the 1905 that was in the Steve Duckor collection and attained MS 68+ (I have seen that coin and it is magnificent and deserves the high grade designation!).
 Some experts consider this 1906-S half to be as nice as the 1905 half just mentioned, but if not, this 1906-S half may well be the second finest mint state Barber half in existence.
 It is mentioned in the forward of the John Feigenbaum book on certified Barber coinage, by Mark Salzberg, as a very noteworthy and outstanding coin he remembers from the many thousands of mint state Barber coins he has seen and graded.
 Our coin is outstanding in quality and historically is interesting for marking the year and site of the San Francisco earthquake.
-It was featured, out of a multitude of high-quality Barber coins, as the coin on the cover of the Heritage auction catalog for the John Hugon Collection.
+It was featured, out of a multitude of high-quality Barber coins, as the coin featured on the cover of the Heritage auction catalog for the John Hugon Collection.
 The colors and toning are gorgeous and the underlying luster is superb, and virtually no marks are to be seen.
 It is the finest known 1906-S half dollar.
 It is arguably one of the top 10 finest quality mint state Barber half dollars extant.
 If indeed from the Emery-Nichols collection, the pedigree is top-notch.